 What not to wear to Amsterdam & What NOT to bring to Amsterdam

 Your smoking paraphernalia as that can get you into trouble if you’re coming from MOST other countries.

 Your drone.
 It is possible to bring it with you, but it is ILLEGAL to fly it anywhere in Amsterdam.
 It is possible to fly a drone some places in the Netherlands with restrictions, but you need to study up on the applicable drone laws as many attractions and the Dutch government is cracking down.

-Your corkscrew and/or army knife.
-You'll look both when you're going through security if you're goingcarry-on only!
+.
+You’ll lose both when you’re going through security if you’re going: go carry-on only

 Your safari vest.
 Most things are fine to wear in Amsterdam, but this is what you should not wear in Amsterdam.
 This issue is that it makes you stand out like a sore thumb, so scam artists will pick you out easily.
 I’ve heard they’re convenient and useful, but Amsterdam doesn’t require anything this intense.